Who We Are What We Do

 While the distribution channels take a large part of a books purchase price, the bulk of what remains is traditionally siphoned off by the publisher to help recoup the cost of publishing.
 This means the smallest amount is left over for the authors.

-Our model will disrupt the current ‘sales-funnel’ model for authors to reach readers with their books by working in tandem with our Journey Institute Voices Speakers Bureau to help them find creative and proven ways to engage their audience, get the message and stories of their books told.
+Our model will disrupt the current ‘sales-funnel’ model for authors to reach readers with their books by working in tandem with our authors to help them find creative and proven ways to engage their audience, and get the message and stories of their books told.